ericlyon/LyonPotpourri3.0-MaxMSP/README.md

 - arrayfilt~ fft-based filtering by drawing into an array
 - bashfest~ a click driven buffer player with randomized DSP
 - buffet~ provides operations on a stored buffer
+- buffi~ interpolates between the contents of two buffers
 - bvplay~ selective playback from a stored buffer with enveloping and increment control
 - cartopol~ convert a spectral frame from cartesian to polar form
 - chameleon~ an oracular sound processor